BioStem Appoints Jodi Ungrodt to Board of Directors as Audit Committee Chair

-POMPANO BEACH, Fla., March 23, 2026 (GLOBE NEWSWIRE) -- BioStem Technologies (OTC: BSEM), a leading MedTech company focused on the development, manufacturing, and commercialization of placental-derived products for advanced wound care, today announced the appointment of Jodi Ungrodt to its Board of Directors, where she will also serve as Chair of the Audit Committee, effective March 18, 2026.
+Pompano Beach, FL, March 23, 2026 (GLOBE NEWSWIRE) -- BioStem Technologies, a leading MedTech company focused on the development, manufacturing, and commercialization of placental-derived products for advanced wound care, today announced the appointment of Jodi Ungrodt to its Board of Directors, where she will also serve as Chair of the Audit Committee, effective March 18, 2026.

 Ungrodt brings nearly three decades of financial leadership to the role, having spent her career as a senior partner at Ernst & Young advising life sciences companies on initial and secondary public offerings, business combinations, risk assessment and regulatory compliance.
 She is qualified to serve as a financial expert under SEC, NYSE, and NASDAQ rules.